40 easy ways to make money quickly

-Sell clothes on eBay
+Sell your clothes

 Sell your stories and videos

-And with the recently introduced YouTube Partner Program you can now profit from making and uploading videos.
-You will receive a percentage of the advertising revenue collected per 1,000 views.
+And with the YouTube Partner Program you can profit from making and uploading videos.
+You will receive a percentage of the advertising revenue per 1,000 views.

 For more tips read our guide to making money from YouTube.